IgniteUI/igniteui-documentation/topics/02_Controls/igZoombar/01_Adding_igZoombar.md

 			</td>

             <td>
-                In the View, use the Infragistics® MVC Helper and call its [Zoombar](Infragistics.Web.Mvc~Infragistics.Web.Mvc.InfragisticsSuite`1~Zoombar.html) method which returns the `ZoombarWrapper` object.
+                In the View, use the %%ProductNameMVC%% and call its [Zoombar](Infragistics.Web.Mvc~Infragistics.Web.Mvc.InfragisticsSuite`1~Zoombar.html) method which returns the `ZoombarWrapper` object.
                     Attach the `ZoombarWrapper` object to an igDataChart control using its [Target](Infragistics.Web.Mvc~Infragistics.Web.Mvc.ZoombarWrapper~Target.html) method.
                     Finally, call the [ZoombarWrapper.Render](Infragistics.Web.Mvc~Infragistics.Web.Mvc.ZoombarWrapper~Render.html) method.